Rowan Williams: Episcopal ministry

 Williams speaks or reads eleven languages: English, Welsh, Spanish, French, German, Russian, Biblical Hebrew, Syriac, Latin, and both Ancient (koine) and Modern Greek.
 He learnt Russian in order to be able to read the works of Dostoevsky in the original.
 He has since described his spoken German as a "disaster area" and said that he is "a very clumsy reader and writer of Russian".
+He also stated that he knows some Italian, which means he knows twelve languages.

 Williams is also a poet and translator of poetry.
 His collection The Poems of Rowan Williams, published by Perpetua Press, was longlisted for the Wales Book of the Year award in 2004.
-Beside his own poems, which have a strong spiritual and landscape flavour, the collection contains several fluent translations from Welsh poets.
+Besides his own poems, which have a strong spiritual and landscape flavour, the collection contains several fluent translations from Welsh poets.
 He was criticised in the press for allegedly supporting a "pagan organisation", the Welsh Gorsedd of Bards, which promotes Welsh language and literature and uses druidic ceremonial but is actually not religious in nature.

 In 2005, Prince Charles married Camilla Parker Bowles, a divorcee, in a civil ceremony.
 Afterwards, Williams gave the couple a formal service of blessing.
 In fact, the arrangements for the wedding and service were strongly supported by the Archbishop "consistent with the Church of England guidelines concerning remarriage".
-The "strongly-worded" act of penitence by the couple, a confessional prayer written by Thomas Cranmer, Archbishop of Canterbury to King Henry VIII, was interpreted as a confession by the bride and groom of past sins, albeit without specific reference and going "some way towards acknowledging concerns" over their past misdemeanours.
+The "strongly-worded" act of penitence by the couple, a confessional prayer written by Thomas Cranmer, Archbishop of Canterbury, to King Henry VIII, was interpreted as a confession by the bride and groom of past sins, albeit without specific reference and going "some way towards acknowledging concerns" over their past misdemeanours.

 Williams officiated at the wedding of Prince William and Catherine Middleton on 29 April 2011.

 On 16 November 2011, Williams attended a special service at Westminster Abbey celebrating the 400th anniversary of the King James Bible in the presence of Queen Elizabeth, Prince Philip and Prince Charles, Patron of the King James Bible Trust.

 To mark the ending of his tenure as Archbishop of Canterbury, Williams presented a BBC television documentary about Canterbury Cathedral, in which he reflected upon his time in office.
 Entitled Goodbye to Canterbury, the programme was screened on 1 January 2013.